scicloj/tablecloth/docs/index.md

 | EWR    | 87400 |
 | JFK    | 81483 |

-##### How can we calculate the number of trips for each origin airport for carrier code "AA"?
+##### How can we calculate the number of trips for each origin airport for carrier code “AA”?

 R